+Figure 5-figure supplement 1. for3-DAD expression restores actin filaments and alleviates the septation defects of myo2-E1 cells during respiration.

+(A) Left: the percentage of multiseptated cells was quantified in myo2-E1 cells grown exponentially in YES-glucose (glc) or YES-glycerol (gly) for 12 h.
+Data correspond to three independent experiments, and are presented as mean ± SD.
+Right: representative maximum projection confocal images of myo2-E1 cells growing in YES-glucose or YES-glycerol after cell-wall staining with calcofluor white.

+(B) Left: actin cable to patch ratio of G2 cells from the indicated strains growing in YES-glycerol medium for 12 h.
+Quantification data (n=40 cells for each strain) are presented as mean relative units ± SD. ****, p<0.0001, as calculated by unpaired Student's t-test.
+Right: representative maximum projection images of Alexa Fluor–phalloidin stained S. pombe cells of the indicated strains grown in YES-glycerol medium for 12 h.

+(C) Left: the percentage of septated and multiseptated cells was quantified in myo2-E1 and myo2-E1 for3-DAD cells grown for 12 h in YES-glycerol medium.
+Data correspond to three independent experiments, and are presented as mean ± SD.
+Right: representative maximum projection confocal images after cell-wall staining with calcofluor white.

-Figure 5—figure supplement 1.
+Figure 5-figure supplement 2.
 Role of Myp2 on S. pombe cytokinesis during respiration.

-(A) Left: the times for ring assembly and disassembly, was estimated for wild type and myp2∆ cells growing in YES-Glucose (Glc) or YES-Glycerol medium (Gly), by time-lapse confocal fluorescence microscopy.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs. n is the total number of cells scored from three independent experiments, and data are presented as mean ± SD.
-Statistical comparison between two groups was performed by unpaired Student’s t test. ****, p<0.0001, as calculated by unpaired Student's t test.
-Right: representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region of wild type and myp2∆ cells growing in YES-Glucose (Glc) or YES-Glycerol (Gly).
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs.
+(A) Upper: ring assembly and contraction times and the ring constriction rates were estimated by time-lapse confocal fluorescence microscopy for wild-type and myp2∆ cells growing in YES-glucose (glc) or YES-glycerol (gly) medium.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs. n is the total number of cells scored from three independent experiments, and data are presented as violin plots. p<0.0001, as calculated by unpaired Student's t test.
+Lower: representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region of wild-type and myp2∆ cells growing in YES-glucose (glc) or YES-glycerol (gly).
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs.
 Time interval is 5 min.
 Scale bar: 10 µm.

-(B) Left: the percentage of septated and multiseptated cells were quantified in the indicated strains growing for 12 h in YES-Glucose (Glc) or YES-Glycerol (Gly).
+(B) Left: the percentage of septated and multiseptated cells was quantified in the indicated strains grown for 12 h in YES-glucose (glc) or YES-glycerol (gly).
 Data correspond to three independent experiments, and are presented as mean ± SD.
-Right: representative maximum projection confocal images of cells growing in YES-Glycerol after cell-wall staining with calcofluor white.
+Right: representative maximum projection confocal images of cells grown in YES-glycerol after cell-wall staining with calcofluor white.
 Scale bar: 10 µm.